lklacar/lklacar/README.md

 My name is Luka and I'm currently working CTO at [Qubit](https://qubit.rs) and as a Java software engineer at [HTEC Group](https://htecgroup.com).

-In my free time I like to tinker with everthing software related, ranging from low level C and assembly stuff to AI and machine learning stuff.
+In my free time, I like to tinker with everything software related, ranging from low-level C and assembly stuff to AI and machine learning stuff.

 Profile overview: